Resilient-Labs/simple-nasa-api-bootcamp/README.md

 # 🚀 NASA API

 The user is able to enter a date and view the picture or video of that day!
 How cool!
+This was made with HTML, CSS, Javascript, and Nasa's API.

 View my NASA API project here: